ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R9.1** RPP MUST support state-of-the-art authentication and authorisation schemes allowing for easy integration in modern HTTP infrastructure.

-**R9.2** RPP MUST support robust authentication and authorization mechanisms, such as OAuth 2.0 and OpenID Connect, to ensure that only authorized clients and users can access or modify resources.
+**R9.2** RPP MUST support robust authentication and authorisation mechanisms, such as OAuth 2.0 and OpenID Connect, to ensure that only authorised clients and users can access or modify resources.

 **R9.3** Support for a simplified and quicker object transfer process MAY be included, where approval from the losing registrar is to be obtained interactively by the registrant during the transfer process.